Harris School of Business-Upper Darby Campus

 Harris School of Business-Upper Darby Campus is a higher education institution located in Delaware County, PA.
 In 2019, the most popular 1 to 2 Year Postsecondary Certificate concentrations at Harris School of Business-Upper Darby Campus were Medical Assistant (122 degrees awarded) and Dental Assisting (48 degrees).

 In 2019, 170 degrees were awarded across all undergraduate and graduate programs at Harris School of Business-Upper Darby Campus.
 85.3% of these degrees were awarded to women, and 14.7% awarded men.
-The most common race/ethnicity group of degree recipients was black or african american (150 degrees), 25 times more than then the next closest race/ethnicity group, hispanic or latino (6 degrees).
+The most common race/ethnicity group of degree recipients was black or african american (150 degrees), 25 times more than then the next closest race/ethnicity group, two or more races (6 degrees).

 In 2019, 49% of undergraduate students attending Harris School of Business-Upper Darby Campus received financial aid through grants.
 Comparatively, 7% of undergraduate students received financial aid through loans.